OxalisCommunity/oxalis/README.md

 ---
 # Oxalis
-[Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel) is the leading open-source software implementation of Peppol eDelivery Access Point (AS4) specifications.
+[Oxalis](http://en.wikipedia.org/wiki/Common_wood_sorrel) is the leading open-source software implementation of OpenPeppol eDelivery Access Point (AS4) specifications.
-This repository was originally developed by Steinar Overbeck Cook, [SendRegning](http://www.sendregning.no/) and later looked after by the Norwegian agency for Public Management and eGovernment (Difi) until March 2020.
+This repository was originally developed by Steinar Overbeck Cook(SendRegning) and later looked after by the Norwegian agency for Public Management and eGovernment (Difi) until March 2020.

 Starting November 2020, Oxalis is being maintained by [NorStella Oxalis Community](https://www.oxalis.network/).